lml/fine_print/README.md

 ## Usage

-You can choose to check if users signed contracts either as a before_filter or inside your controller actions.
+You can choose to check if users signed contracts either as a before_action or inside your controller actions.

-### Option 1 - As a before_filter
+### Option 1 - As a before_action

-If you choose to have FinePrint work like a before_filter, you can user the following class methods, which are automatically added to your controllers:
+If you choose to have FinePrint work like a before_action, you can user the following class methods, which are automatically added to your controllers:

 ```rb
 fine_print_require(contract_names..., options_hash)